inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 contingency plans is seen as an important step to strengthen disaster risk reduction programs.
 However this can only be effective when contingency plans utilise realistic hazard scenario.
-Realistic hazard scenarios require scientific, sound and up-to-date data hazard information as well as up-to-date, scale appropriate exposure.
+Realistic hazard scenarios require scientific, sound and up-to-date data hazard information as well as up-to-date, scale appropriate exposure information.
 Such map-based contingency plans offer accurate and comprehensive results in calculating minimum relief items, identifying safe places, and sectorial planning.

 |project_name| is free and open source software that provides a simple but